the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

+* Fix - Ensure all the content within the recent template changes section in the troubleshooting page is visible.
+[TEC-4062]
 * Tweak - Added a `tribe_post_id` filter to `post_id_helper` in the Main class.

 = [4.14.2] 2021-08-17 =